3dbeb41841bfbfcc24d55143816cf7f1/command-line/readme.md

 ## Some TERMinology
 * **Terminal** - the application that presents a command line interface to the user.
 * **Shell** - a command line interpreter that executes the commands that the user types.
-Common shells are sh, bsh, csh, ksh, bash, and zsh (we will be using bash in this class)
+Common shells are sh, bsh, csh, ksh, bash, fish, and zsh (we will be using bash in this class)
 * **Process** - a program that is currently running on the computer
 * **Application** - a program that consists of one or more processes